-Applicants applying to the Program for assistance have the responsibility to keep the Program informed of current contact information and to update their records if their income situation changes.
+Applicants applying to the Program for assistance have the responsibility to keep the Program informed of current contact information and to update their records if their income or other eligibility criteria change.
 In addition, applicants are responsible for actively participating in the process and providing access to their property for required inspections, lead-based paint testing, and construction progress inspections.

 The Program will make every attempt to remain in contact and advise each applicant of any additional information that may be required to complete the Program.
-However, if applicants show a demonstrated pattern of disengagement, the Program will institute a communication due-diligence procedure, after which applicants will be notified that their continued participation in the Program may be in jeopardy.
-Should an applicant be non-responsive or fail to provide the Program with necessary documentation, the Program will institute a due diligence period to establish contact with the non-responsive applicant.
+However, if applicants show a demonstrated pattern of disengagement, the Program will institute a due diligence period to establish contact with the non-responsive applicant.
 If these attempts fail, the applicant is Involuntarily Withdrawn from the Program.
-The specific timeframes and steps for due diligence are located in the Program standard operating procedures.
-The applicant may appeal the Involuntary Withdrawal determination by following the Appeals process.
+The timeframes for Involuntary Withdrawal are specified in the first correspondence to the applicant.
+The ordinary timeframe for the due diligence period is 30 days, but longer periods of time may be provided by the Program in unusual circumstances.
+The applicant may appeal the Involuntary Withdrawal determination within 30 days of the determination by following the Appeals process.